-One may argue for a region-based representation by assuming homogeneous intensities within each rectangles.
-We find that the primal sketch has the following advantages over a region-based representation: 1) The intensity inside a rectangle can be rather complex to model as it may include shading effects, textures, and surface markings, 2) the rectangles are occluding each other (one has to infer a partial-order relation between the rectangles, i.e., a layer representation, so that the region-based model can be applied properly, and this needs extra computation), and 3) besides all of the regions covered by the rectangles, one still needs to model the background.
-Thus, the detection of a rectangle must be associated with fitting the likelihood for the rectangle region.
+One may argue for a region based representation by assuming homogeneous intensities within each rectangles.
+We find that the primal sketch has the following advantages over a region based representation: (1) The intensity inside a rectangle can be rather complex to model, as it may include shading effects, textures and surface markings.
+(2) The rectangles are occluding each other.
+One has to infer a partial order relation between the rectangles (i.e. a layer representation) so that the region based model can be applied properly.
+This needs extra computation.
+(3) Besides all the regions covered by the rectangles, one still needs to model the background.
+Thus the detection of a rectangle must be associated with fitting the likelihood for the rectangle region.
 In comparison, the primal sketch model largely reduces the computation.

-4 INFERENCE ALGORITHM
+IV.
+INFERENCE ALGORITHM

-Our objective is to compute a parse graph G by maximizing the posterior probability formulated in the previous section.
-The algorithm should achieve two difficult goals: 1) constructing the parse graph, whose structure is not predetermined but is constructed "on the fly" from the input image and primal sketch representation and 2) estimating and passing the attributes in the parse graph.
+Our objective is to compute a parse graph \mathbf{G} by maximizing the posterior probability formulated in the previous section.
+The algorithm should achieve two difficult goals: (i) Constructing the parse graph, whose structure is not pre-determined but constructed "onthe-fly" from the input image and primal sketch representation. (ii) Estimating and passing the attributes in the parse graph.

-There are several ways to infer the optimal parse graph and DDMCMC has been used in [39], [33].
-In this paper, our domain is limited to rectangle scenes and the parse graph is not too big (usually ~ 20 nodes).
-Thus, the best first search algorithm in AI can be directly applied to compute the parse graph by maximizing the posterior probability in the steepest ascent way.
+There are several ways to infer the optimal parse graph, and Data-Drive Markov Chain Monte Carlo (DDMCMC) has been used in [40], [34].
+In this paper, our domain is limited to rectangle scenes, and the parse graph is not too big (usually ~ 20 nodes).
+Thus, the best first search algorithm in artificial intelligence can be directly applied to compute the parse graph by maximizing the posterior probability in a steepest ascent way.
 This algorithm is, in spirit, very similar to DDMCMC.

 Our algorithm consists of three phases.
-In phase 1, we compute a primal sketch representation and initialize the configuration to the free sketches.
-Then, a number of rectangle proposals are generated from the sketch by a bottom-up detection algorithm.
-In phase 2, we adopt a simplified generative model by assuming independent rectangles (only r_5 and r_1 are considered).
-Thus, we recognize a number of rectangles proposed in phase 1 to initialize rule r_5 in the parse graph.
-The algorithm in phase 2 is very much like matching pursuit [20].
-Finally, phase 3 constructs the parse graph with bottom-up/top-down mechanisms.
+In phase I, we compute a primal sketch representation, and initialize the configuration to the free sketches.
+Then a number of rectangle proposals are generated from the sketch by a bottom-up detection algorithm.
+In phase II, we adopt a simplified generative model by assuming independent rectangles (only r_5 and r_1 are considered).
+Thus we recognize a number of rectangles proposed in phase I to initialize rule r_5 in the parse graph.
+The algorithm in phase II is very much like matching pursuit [21].
+Finally phase III constructs the parse graph with bottom-up/top-down mechanisms.